cocreature/purelyfunctional-blog/posts/2016-01-01-servant-from-data.md

 pluginList = M.fromList $ Vinyl.recordToList taggedPlugins
 ```

 So what should tag do?
-We’re going to do that in two steps, first we
+We’re going to define that in two steps: first we
-wrap it in another layer of `Const` this time adding the plugin
+wrap it in another layer of `Const`, this time adding the plugin
 name.
-Then we smash them together giving us a `PluginType` type parameter.
+Then we smash them together, giving us a `PluginType` type parameter.

 ```haskell
 untagPlugin :: TaggedPlugin cmds -> UntaggedPlugin